How to Fix ERR_SSL_VERSION_INTERFERENCE Error in Google Chrome?

 6. Disable the Firewall and Antivirus

-To ensure security, your Windows firewall or antivirus software might be blocking some IPs.
+To ensure security, your Windows firewall or antivirus software might block some IPs.
 Hence, you need to check the firewall settings to see which IP addresses are blocked by the firewall.
 If you find the one that corresponds to yours, remove it from the list and try opening the link again.

 Make sure that if disabling the firewall fixes the issue, you don’t keep it permanently disabled as it may attract more problems for you.
 Check the antivirus settings also for the same.
 If there is any mismatch, change the settings and check if the error is fixed.
 Revert back the settings if the error is not fixed.